Health Links (HL): What does being a healthy business mean to your organization? How does it reflect the company's values and business goals?

 HL: What changes have you seen among your employees, their families, and the surrounding community as a result of your program(s)?

 CH: Employees are excited and look forward to participating in on-going wellness activities.
 They have included their spouses and families to attend organized events such as our local Tour of the Valley bike ride, annual health screenings, and wellness challenges like our Coloring Contest and Great Holiday Weigh challenge.
 Participants enjoy the team support from coworkers and the community involvement encourages fun and active participation all year long.

-HL: How has your employee health and safety program given back to your community?
+HL: Does your health and safety program help give back to the community?
+If yes, how?